mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 10000000ecf8821b
 ```

 We could collect the device IDs from each Pi before we sell them to a customer.
-When the user attempts to upgrade, we check if their device ID is pre-registered.
+When the user attempts to upgrade, we just check if their device ID is pre-registered and activate based on their device ID.

 - Pros
-  - Easy for the user - can't lose it or forget their hardware ID
+  - Easy for the user - can't lose it or forget their device ID
 - Cons
   - We still need a solution for users who purchased before we started recording device IDs
   - Requires us to keep track of all the device IDs
-  - Adds an extra step to the device building/testing process
+  - Adds an extra step to the device manufacturing process

 ### Order details

-Today, when a customer wants to download the official TinyPilot disk image, we ask for their order number and the email associated with their purchase:
+Today, when a customer wants to download the official TinyPilot disk image, we ask for their order number and the email address associated with their purchase:

 {{<img src="download-image.png" alt="Screenshot of image download page on TinyPilot website" hasBorder="true" caption="The TinyPilot website currently grants TinyPilot image downloads based on the user proving they know details of their order.">}}

 We could use the same logic within the TinyPilot web app to gate upgrades.

 - Pros
-  - Minimizes bookkeeping because we don’t have to keep track of keys or device IDs, as we’re already storing order information.
+  - Minimizes bookkeeping because we don’t have to keep track of keys or device IDs, as we’re already storing order information
-  - Works for all past customers because we already have their order information.
+  - Works for all past customers because we already have their order information
 - Cons
-  - End-users don't always know their order details if they bought from a reseller or if someone else at their company purchased the device.
+  - End-users don't always know their order details if they bought from a reseller or if someone else at their company purchased the device
-  - Every time we start selling through a new channel (e.g., Amazon, eBay), we’d have to write custom code to query order numbers from that channel
+  - Every time we start selling through a new channel (e.g., Amazon, eBay), we’d have to write custom code to query order information from that channel

 ### Printed activation key

-We could generate a set of activation keys, similar to what you have for activating Microsoft Windows or Office (e.g. `1F9PA-V4JD5-4JPOM`).
+We could generate a set of activation keys, similar to how you activate Microsoft Windows or Office (e.g. `1F9PA-V4JD5-4JPOM`).
 The keys could be printed out and included with the device, and the user types it in to prove they have a license.

 - Pros
   - Works the same regardless of whether the user buys directly from us or through Amazon, eBay, etc.
 - Cons
-  - Easy for users to lose a printed activation key.
+  - Users are prone to lose or ignore a printed slip of paper in their order
-  - We still need a solution for users who purchased before we started handing out activation keys.
+  - We still need a solution for users who purchased before we started handing out activation keys

 ### License baked into the software